erichaixi/lapse/README.md

 My dad loves to take photos and make time-lapses.
 However all the free time-lapse software he found online require purchase to create high-resolution videos.
 So why not make him one myself?

 # How to use
+# Option 1 - Download Executable
+- Download latest stand-alone executable for Windows 10 from [here](dist/TimeLapse.exe)
-1. Download the pre-build executable found at [dist](dist/) directory.
+- Run the executable

+# Option 2 - Run via Python
-2. Clone the repo and run it using Python 3
+- Clone the repo
+- Install Python 3
 - Install dependencies: `pip install -r requirements.txt`
 - Run using: `python TimeLapse.py`